fluidjeel/traffic-light-2025/planned_aws_techstack.md

 This document outlines a cost-effective, reliable, and low-maintenance technology stack on Amazon Web Services (AWS) for automating your Python-based trading strategy.

 1. The Recommended Tech Stack
-The core principle is to use a "serverless" approach, which means you don't have to manage any virtual machines.
+The core principle is to use a "serverless" architecture, which means you don't have to manage any virtual machines.
 AWS handles the underlying infrastructure, and you only pay for the execution time of your scripts.

 Component